Ada-Rapporteur-Group/Ada-Rapporteur-Group.github.io/about.markdown

 permalink: /about/
 ---

+The website for public comments on the Ada Reference Manual is [here](https://arg.adaic.org/community-input).
+The prior website holding Ada Rapporteur Group minutes, Ada Issues, and recent copies of the Ada Reference Manual is [here](http://www.ada-auth.org/).

-The original ARG website is [here](http://www.ada-auth.org/).
-This website is a beta website, trying to migrate some of the Ada Rapporteur Group's resources to more streamlined hosting.
+This GitHub-hosted website is a beta website, beginning to migrate some of the Ada Rapporteur Group's resources to more streamlined hosting.